 3. Surf More

 A surf cord will allow you to surf more.

 If you have to swim back to the beach to get your surfboard every time you make a mistake, you won't surf 10 percent as much as you would if you'd attached the rope to the stick.

 4. Safe Duck Dives

 Leg ropes allow you to leave the surfboard for emergency duck dives.
-A dangerous set approaches, and you can't make a proper duck dive.

-Leave your surfboard behind and submerge your body as deep as you can.
+If a dangerous set approaches, and you can't make a proper duck dive, leave your surfboard behind and submerge your body as deep as you can.